Item - 2024.IE15.1

 Tracking Status

-• This item will be considered by Infrastructure and Environment Committee on July 3, 2024.
-It will be considered by City Council on July 24, 2024, subject to the actions of the Infrastructure and Environment Committee.
+- This item was considered by Infrastructure and Environment Committee on July 3, 2024 and was adopted with amendments.
+It will be considered by City Council on July 24 and 25, 2024.

 IE15.1 - Serving Climate-friendly Meals through City Services - Cool Food Pledge Commitment and Food-related Greenhouse Gas Emissions